-HISTORICAL NOTE: Promulgated by the Board of Elementary and Secondary Education, LR 35:915 (May 2009), effective July 1, 2009, LR
+HISTORICAL NOTE: Promulgated by the Board of Elementary and Secondary Education, LR 35:915 (May 2009), effective July 1, 2009, LR 51:

 Chapter 11.
-Reevaluation Information
+Reevaluation Information §1101.

-§1101.
 Required Reevaluations

-- 3. when a significant change in placement is proposed, which means moving the student to a more restrictive environment where the student will be in the regular class less than 40 percent of the day or, for a child ages age four through five, in the regular early childhood program less than 40 percent of the time; or - when a student is no longer suspected of having an exceptionality.
-This includes students having the single exceptionality of speech or and language impairment; or- - when a student is no longer suspected of requiring a related service, including but not limited to speech or language therapy, occupational therapy, physical therapy, or adapted physical education.
+- 3. when a significant change in placement is proposed, which means moving the student to a more restrictive environment where the student will be in the regular class less than 40 percent of the day or, for a child ages age four through five, in the regular early childhood program less than 40 percent of the time; ex - when a student is no longer suspected of having an exceptionality.
+This includes students having the single exceptionality of speech or and language impairment; or- - when a student is no longer suspected of requiring a related service, including but not limited to speech or language therapy, occupational therapy, physical therapy, or adapted physical education. - B. C.1.

-a. a triennial evaluation may be necessary if there are not adequate data to determine whether any additions or modifications to the special education and related services are needed to enable the student to meet the measurable measurable annual goals in the IEP and to participate, as appropriate, in the general education curriculum;
+- a triennial evaluation may be necessary if there are not adequate data to determine whether any additions or modifications to the special education and related services are needed to enable the student to meet the measurable measurable annual goals in the IEP and to participate, as appropriate, in the general education curriculum; - b. a triennial evaluation may be necessary for students with developmental delays, deafness and/or a hearing loss, traumatic brain injury, or visual impairments.
+Refer to the specific disabilities in Chapter 7 for further guidance;

-- 2. may not occur more than once a year, unless the parent and the LEA agree otherwise; - may occur when a student is entering high school in the following academic year.
+- 2. may not occur more than once a year, unless the parent and the LEA agree otherwise; - 3. may occur when a student is entering high school in the following academic year.